iai-group/template-thesis-bsc/README.md

 # IAI thesis template

-This repository provides template for a BSc thesis.
-This repository is synced with the Overleaf project https://www.overleaf.com/read/vqcfdjzmcnsm
+This repository provides a template for a BSc thesis.
+This repository is synced with the Overleaf project [IAI thesis template - bachelor](https://www.overleaf.com/read/vqcfdjzmcnsm).

 * If you prefer working on Overleaf,
   - Make a copy of the project by going one level up (click up arrow) and select the `IAI thesis template` project and select `More -> Make a Copy`